netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    *  "basic-recurrence"
    *  "icalendar-recurrence"

-   Refer to {{sec-aug}} for the use of these features.
+   Refer to {{sec-aug}} and {{features}} for the use of these features.

 ##  Types and Identities {#sec-types}

    The "ietf-schedule" module ({{sec-schedule}}) defines the following identities:

-   * "frequency-type": Characterizes the repeating interval rule of a schedule (per second, per minute, etc.).
    * "schedule-type": Indicates the type of a schedule.
 The following types are defined so far:
       + one-shot: The schedule will trigger an action without the duration/end time being specified and then the schedule will disable itself ({{Section 3.3 of !RFC3231}}).
       + period: The schedule is a period-based schedule consisting either a start and end or a start and positive duration of time.
       + recurrence: This type is used for a recurrence-based schedule.
 A recurrence may be periodic (i.e., repeat over the same period, e.g., every five minutes) or not (i.e., repeat in a non-regular manner, e.g., every day at 8 and 9 AM).
+   * "frequency-type": Characterizes the repeating interval rule of a recurrence schedule (secondly, minutely, etc.).
    * "schedule-state": Indicates the status of a schedule (enabled, disabled, conflicted, finished, etc.).
 This identity can also be used to manage the state of individual instances of a recurrence-based schedule.
-   * "discard-action": Specifies the action to perform when a schedule is discarded (e.g., generate a warning or an error message).
+   * "discard-action-type": Specifies the action for the responder to take (e.g., generate a warning or an error message) when a requested schedule cannot be accepted for any reason and is discarded.

-##  Groupings {#sec-grp}
+##  Scheduling Groupings {#sec-grp}

    The "ietf-schedule" module ({{sec-schedule}}) defines the following groupings: